TL;DR

 PMI policies are built in layers.
 You can choose a basic plan or add extra benefits for more extensive protection.

 - Basic Cover: This typically covers costs for in-patient and day-patient treatment only.
-This means you are covered if you are admitted to a hospital bed for surgery or a procedure.
+This means you may be covered if you are admitted to a hospital bed for surgery or a procedure.
 Diagnostic tests and consultations leading up to the admission may not be included.

 - Mid-Range Cover: This is the most popular choice.
 It includes everything in a basic plan, plus cover for out-patient diagnostics and specialist consultations.
-This means your journey from seeing a specialist to getting a diagnosis is covered.
+This means your journey from seeing a specialist to getting a diagnosis may be covered.

 - Comprehensive Cover: This offers the highest level of protection, adding therapies (like physiotherapy and osteopathy), mental health support, and sometimes even dental and optical benefits to your plan.